RVetas/DarkModeSwitcher/README.md

 # DarkModeSwitcher
 *version 0.2b* -- this is early beta version and parameters of the daemon will be changed

-This daemon will turn ON Dark Mode at 20:00 and turn in OFF at 10:00.
+This daemon will turn Dark Mode ON at 20:00 and turn it OFF at 10:00.

 ## How to run?